Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 Usage:
- Partiels --help|-h              Prints the list of commands Partiels --version|-v           Prints the current version number Partiels [file(s)]              Loads the document or creates a new document with the audio files specified as arguments.
- Partiels --new|-n [options]     Creates a new document with a template and an audio file.
+ Partiels --help|-h              Prints the list of commands Partiels --version|-v           Prints the current version number Partiels --new|-n [options]     Creates a new document with a template and an audio file.
 	--input|-i <audiofile> Defines the path to the audio file to analyze (required).
 	--template|-t <templatefile> Defines the path to the template file (required).